AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 The final recommendations focused on improving data quality processes, strengthening capacity planning, reducing missed appointments, and improving operational resource allocation.

 ---
+---

+## Executive Summary

+This project analyses large-scale NHS appointment and utilisation data to identify operational trends, capacity pressures, missed appointment patterns, and data quality issues impacting healthcare planning and service delivery.

+Using Python, Excel, and exploratory data analysis techniques, the project investigates over one million healthcare appointment records across 106 Sub-ICB locations and seven regions.
+The analysis explores appointment utilisation, seasonal demand patterns, HCP trends, service setting performance, missed appointment behaviour by wait time and geography, and operational strain across the healthcare network.

+The project combines structured data cleaning, validation, exploratory analysis, geographic mapping, and visualisation to transform raw operational healthcare data into actionable business insight.

+**A major finding of the project was that data quality limitations — particularly unmapped appointment categories, inconsistent recording practices, and an unrealistic capacity benchmark — represented a more significant barrier to reliable decision-making than analytical complexity itself.**

+Key findings included:

+- General Practice accounted for 91.5% of appointments across the network
+- The system operated at an average of **103.2% of its stated daily capacity** across the analysis period; October 2021 was the worst month at **120.3%** of weekday capacity
+- Missed appointments (DNA) consistently represented **4–5%** of all appointments; a further 4–5% had unknown status
+- **Same-day appointments had a ~19.8% DNA rate** — nearly 1 in 5 not attended
+- The top 10 highest-DNA Sub-ICB regions ranged from **4.7%–5.8%**, concentrated in the Midlands and London (NHS Black Country and NHS Greater Manchester worst affected)
+- Significant data quality issues — particularly the dominant 'Unknown' category — reduced confidence in utilisation reporting
+- Appointment demand increased steadily following Covid disruption, with clear seasonal patterns (autumn/winter capacity consistently breached)
+- Social media data demonstrated limited analytical value in current form but potential for structured future use

+---

 ## Business Problem